KeanuVentura/CookingUpInsights/README.md

   - I chose this response variable because calories are a universally known component of recipes and a meaningful metric in the world of cooking.
 Being able to estimate the amount of calories in a recipe is significant because it can provide people an approximate sense of a recipe's nutritional value.
 For example, maybe someone on a diet wants to monitor their calorie intake to ensure they're not consuming too much or maybe someone is a sports athlete wants to make sure they're consuming lots of calories to bulk up

 **Evaluation Metric:** R²
-  - I chose this evaluation because R² provides a measure of how well my model explains the variance in the calories of recipes.
+  - I chose this evaluation metric because R² provides a measure of how well my model explains the variance in the calories of recipes.
 Knowing that im trying to predict the number of calories in a recipe, using R² is an effective way to understand my models ability to capture the overall patterns and relationships between the features and the calorie values.
 It illustrates an understanding of how my model is able to account for the variation in calorie counts with a higher R² representing a better predictive performance.
 Ultimately, this evaluation metric helps me assess whether or not the calorie predictions are close to the actual calorie values across different recipes

 **Time of prediction information:** For the features I would know at the time of prediction, I decided to stray away from features like the full nutrition breakdown (e.g., fat, sugar) as they would only be known after calories are already calculated.
 Thus, I selected features known before the nutritional information is calculated such as **n_ingredients** and **minutes**